Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 ### Save and Activate
 Finally, you need to save the Flow and then Activate it before you can test.

 Click Save and fill in the Flow Properties.
-Make sure you set the Type to Autolaunched Flow.
+Make sure you set the Type to 'Autolaunched Flow'.
 This makes it available in the Process Builder.

 ![Save Flow](2.14 - save flow.png)